bcace/bcace.github.io/tay.md

 For the uniform distribution (green) thread unbalancing is small and dropping off because many small cells with few agents each are easier to distribute evenly among threads than few large cells with many agents each.
 For the one-clump distribution (blue) the same effect is visible at larger depth corrections, but at smaller depth corrections and large interaction radii all partitions have the clump of agents as their neighbor.
 This means the amount of work will be the same for all of them, which makes the balancing easy:

 ![plot10](/plot10.png)

+## What's next

+All these structures I tested are nothing new, and their usefulness is well known, but with Tay I want to get a decent impression of *how* good they all are, and what are their advantages and disadvantages.
+And in addition to just developing the intuition for these structures I would like to create a solid codebase which will enable me to develop simulations quickly.
+At the same time I would like to have some confidence in that codebase - that it really achieves the same performance as a custom, non-naive and optimized implementation.

+There's obviously plenty to do to make Tay truly flexible, and I will be tackling new features one by one and documenting the progress in future posts:

+- New GPU structures
+- New structures for non-point agents
+- Combining different structures in the same simulation
+- Support for particle mesh communication between agents
+- Measuring time spent on maintaining/using structures to automatically adjust partition sizes
+- Support for creating and destroying agents